Top 5 tips

 What should I do if I am unsatisfied with the outcome?

-If following this you remain unsatisfied with the financial services business’s action or non-action, you may decide to refer it on to the Channel Islands Financial Ombudsman.
+If after following the above you remain unsatisfied with the action or non-action from the financial services business, you may decide to refer your complaint on to the Channel Islands Financial Ombudsman.
+There is no cost to you for using this service.

 Who else can I contact?